joelsotelods/gaming-company-data-analysis/README.md

 ## Conclusions

-Based on our analysis, the following conclusions can be stated:
+Based on our analysis, the following conclusions can be established:

-* From the 576 unique users that Purchase something, the majority of them are from 20 to 24 years old (%44.79), however, 	The most profitable users are the ones between 35 to 39 years old, spending $4.76 aproximately by user, compaired to $4.32 spend by user on the range 20-24.
+* Of the 576 unique users who buy something in the Heroes of Pymoli store, most of them are between 20 and 24 years old (44.79%).
+However, the most profitable users are those between 35 and 39 years old, spending approximately $4.76 per user, compared to $4.32 spent per user in the 20-24 range.

-* *Nirvana* not only is among the most popular items, it is also one of the most profitables, beign $4.90.
+* *Nirvana* is not only among the most popular items, but it is also one of the most profitable, costing $ 4.90.

-* *Extraction, Quickblade Of Trembling Hands*, is the third most popular item on the store's game, and even though is not the most profitable, 9 purchases has made Heroes of Pymoli $31.77 bucks.
+*  is the third most popular item on the store's game, and even though is not the most profitable, 9 purchases has made Heroes of Pymoli $31.77 bucks.

+* Even though *Extraction, Quickblade Of Trembling Hands* is not the most profitable item on the store, this is the third most popular item on the store: 9 purchases have made $31.77 dollars to the owners of Heroes de Pymoli.